Aptivi-Archives/GRILO/README.md

 GRILO is a bootloader simulator that can execute any console application supported by GRILO.
 It simulates the boot process of GRUB/LILO by showing the boot menu and displaying pre-boot messages.

-## WARNING

-This build is very buggy due to lack of resources and may not work properly.

 ### License

 ```